Serving Clients Throughout Southern California

 post bail

 You can pay with cash, check, or a credit card if there’s a set bail amount.
-In some states, you can use property worth the bail amount as collateral.
+In some states, you can use property worth the full amount as collateral.
 Many people won’t have the money necessary to post bail themselves, which is where bail bondsmen come into play.

 In some cases, the court may let the suspect go without setting bail for minor crimes or first offenders.
 The suspect promises to return on their court date, so the judge releases them on their own recognizance.
 The court trusts them to show up, so there’s no need for financial collateral.